 The Beneficial Effects of Kava

-More and more people are discovering the many beneficial effects of kava and how it is a natural way to relax your mind and body.
+More and more people are discovering the many beneficial kava root effects and how it is a natural way to relax your mind and body.

-The effects of kava are known to be both mental (heady) and physical (heavy).
+Kava root effects are known to be both mental (heady) and physical (heavy).
 The effects of any given kava will depend on the type of kava you are drinking.
 There are many different varieties of kava and each cultivar has a different balance of heady and heavy effects depending on its particular mix of active ingredients, (kavalactones).

 Kava for mental relaxation

-A drink of kava provides mental relaxation when you need some stress relief.
+A drink of kava provides mental relaxation when you need some herbal stress relief.
 A balanced or heavy kava can help you wash away the fears and worries of the ordinary working day and is a great alternative to a glass of alcohol as a means to unwind after a hard or high-pressure day at work.

 Kava relieves muscle tension